jkclark/Vim-Config/README.md

 2. Create directories where files are going to be installed.
 3. Copy the colorscheme files (colors/\*.vim) to the colors directory we just made (~/.vim/colors).
 4. Install Vundle, the Vim package manager I like to use.
 We clone (copy) it from Github.
-5. Copy the contents of .vimrc (the configuration file where a lot of the magic happens) its home (~/.vim).
+5. Copy the contents of .vimrc (the configuration file where a lot of the magic happens) to its home (~/.vim).
 6. Open Vim, call ':PluginInstall', which installs all of our plugins, then quit Vim.
 7. Install fonts that have been patched and adjusted to work with the "Powerline" plugin.
    + At this point we follow the instructions from the Powerline plugin.